-- 7.30 A learner must be aged 19 or over but under 22 at 31 August 2022 to be eligible for help from the Care Leavers Bursary in the 2022 to 2023 academic year. - 7.31 Learners aged 22 or over are only eligible to receive the Care Leavers Bursary if they are continuing a Youth Offer programme funded by AEB at a Combined Authority contracted provider and they began aged 19 to 22 (22+ continuers). - 7.32 These two groups of learners aged 19+ can receive the Care Leavers Bursary only while they continue to attend education or training at a Combined Authority contracted AEB provider (in the case of a 22+ continuer, this must be the same programme they started before they turned 22), if their eligibility continues, and their institution considers they need the support to continue their participation.
+- 7.29 A learner must be aged 19 or over but under 22 at 31 August 2023 to be eligible for help from the Care Leavers Bursary in the 2023 to 2023 academic year. - 7.30 Learners aged 22 or over are only eligible to receive the Care Leavers Bursary if they are continuing a Youth Offer programme funded by AEB at a Combined Authority contracted Learning Organisation and they began aged 19 to 22 (22+ continuers). - 7.31 These two groups of learners aged 19+ can receive the Care Leavers Bursary only while they continue to attend education or training at a Combined Authority contracted AEB Learning Organisation (in the case of a 22+ continuer, this must be the same programme they started before they turned 22), if their eligibility continues, and their institution considers they need the support to continue their participation.